PM Modi Begins BJP's South Push With Multiple Projects, Airport Terminal

 "In the 10 years before 2014, states got Rs 30 lakh crore.
 In the 10 years starting 2014, states got 120 lakh crores.
 Tamil Nadu got 2.5 times more funds, road infrastructure got 3 times more," PM Modi said.

-Of the 131 Lok Sabha seats in the south, the BJP has never won in 84 constituencies and three states.
+Of the 131 Lok Sabha seats in the south, the BJP has never won in 84 constituencies.
 Their only stronghold was Karnataka, which is currently being ruled by the Congress.
 In 2019, the party won 25 of Karnataka's 27 seats and got a toehold in Kerala with one seat.

 The party is now working to expand its gains and make a niche in other southern states.